wso2-attic/vagrant-is/README.md

 This repository contains the following resources:

-- Automated resources for Vagrant box creation
+- Vagrant box generation

-Resources which automate the Vagrant box creation process are contained here.
+Resources for creating Vagrant boxes are contained here.
 Users can define box specifications based on which the Vagrant boxes are generated.

 - Vagrantfile for WSO2 Identity Server deployment with Analytics